 Definition: Percent of needs assessment participants who indicated difficulty paying for HIV medications and, of those, the percent receiving help.
+Denominator: 500 participants

-GRAPH 8-Difficulty Paying for Non-HIV Medications among PLWH in the Houston Area, 2016
+GRAPH 8-DIfficulty Paying for Non-HIV Medications among PLWH in the Houston Area, 2016

 Definition: Percent of needs assessment participants who indicated difficulty paying for medications for non-HIV health conditions and, of those, the percent receiving help.
+Denominator: 455 participants